Garden for Texas Wildlife!

 Texas Conservation Alliance is teaming with National Wildlife Federation to certify YOUR “garden for wildlife” habitat.
 Keep reading for details on how to get started.

 By creating a natural garden, you are providing essential elements of a wildlife habitat: food, water, cover, and a place for wildlife to raise their young.
 Your garden can be setup in your front or back yard, at your school, an outdoor office space, or at your place of worship.
-Vertical gardens can maximize outdoor space on balconies or patios, and rooftop lawns in urban areas create of natural habitats throughout the community.
+Vertical gardens can maximize outdoor space on balconies or patios, and rooftop lawns in urban areas create natural habitats throughout the community.
 Local spaces, neighborhoods, and HOAs can certify their outdoor areas, too.
-Not only will you have a colorful wildlife-friendly garden, it will qualify as a National Wildlife Federation Certified Wildlife Habitat!
+Not only will you have a colorful wildlife-friendly garden, it will qualify as a Certified Wildlife Habitat!

 How do I get started?